Backstage Plugin Guide | PagerDuty

 yarn --cwd packages/backend add @pagerduty/backstage-plugin-backend

-Once complete, you will then add the plugin to Backstage and your services.
+Once complete, add the plugin to Backstage and your services.

 Add the Frontend Plugin to Your Application

-You will need to add the frontend plugin to your application, and currently that requires some code changes to the Backstage application.
-You can do that by updating the EntityPage.tsx file in packages/app/src/components/catalog.
+Add the frontend plugin to your application, which requires code changes to the Backstage application.
+Update the EntityPage.tsx file in packages/app/src/components/catalog.

 Add the following imports to the top of the file: